LWatsonlm/idea.ly/README.md

 Users can also upvote or downvote any and all posts - but only once!

 ## Technologies Used
 Idea.ly is a Full Stack, Ruby on Rails CRUD Application.
-Using a Postgresql database and Active Record, Idea.ly has three models which stores all users, posts and comments associated with that user.
+Using a Postgresql database and Active Record ORM, Idea.ly has three models which stores all users, posts and comments associated with that user.

-* Ruby on Rails
-* Postgresql database
-* Active Record

 ## How to Run App
 Install Gems from Gemfile: